djjudas21/puppet-freeradius/README.md

 ## Release Notes

+### 1.1.0

+ * Add support to supply an array of multiple LDAP servers

 ### 1.0.4

  * Make an educated guess about the version of FR when the fact is unavailable (e.g. on the first Puppet run)